Flavor Filtering

 endCustom flavor guards with @flavor-narrows

-Mark your own guard functions:
+Mark your own guard functions or boolean variables:

 ---@flavor-narrows retail